 Macaron Templates

-Step 2: Add Sugar to Egg Whites
+Step 3: Add Sugar to Egg Whites

-Step 3: Add Gel Color
+Step 4: Add Gel Color at Soft Peaks

-Once all the sugar has been fully incorporated and before reaching stiff peaks, add 1-3 drops of gel colour to your liking.
-Beat until Stiff Peaks.
-It has reached this stage when the whisk is pulled out of the meringue, the point is so firm that it point upwards without falling back into itself.
-Also, test the meringue by flipping your bowl COMPLETELY upside down.
+Whip until stiff peaks.
+This stage is characterized by points in the meringue that point upwards when the beaters are pulled out.
+Test the meringue by flipping your bowl COMPLETELY upside down.
 The whites should not slip or fall, instead it stays firm inside the bowl.
 WATCH VIDEO: How to Make Perfect Meringue for Macarons

-Step 5: Macaronage or Folding
+Step 6: Macaronage or Folding

-Pour a third of the almond mixture into the egg whites.
-Gently fold the egg whites into the almond flour and sugar mixture.
-Then add the rest of the almond mixture.
+Pour ⅓ of the almond mixture into the egg whites.
+Gently fold this dry ingredient into the egg whites, then add the rest of the dry ingredients ⅓ at a time.
 Do not mix or stir.
 Folding properly will ensure that the air bubbles that you beat into your egg whites do not all deflate when incorporated with the heavier dry ingredients.
-You want to beat out some of the air that was created in the whipping of the egg whites, but not so much that its fully deflated and prevents feet from developing.

-How to Fold Macaron Batter: This is a very critical step in the macaron making process called "macaronage".
+This is a very critical step in the macaron making process called "macaronage".
 Take the spatula and gently go under the mixture, use a sweep down-across-up-and-over motion (like you're scraping around the bowl towards the middle) while turning the bowl at the same time.
 Occasionally, cut down through the center of the mixture to incorporate the ingredients in the center.
-As well, very gently take your spatula and sweep against the top of the batter to properly deflate some of the air in the mixture.
 Do not "dump" the mixture back into itself.
 If you fold gently, it will eventually incorporate into one mixture even though it may not look like it will at first.

-Step 6: Stop Folding & Check Batter Consistency
+Step 7: Stop Folding & Check Batter Consistency

 It's always better to under mix than to over mix.
 When you under mix, your macaron shells will still form albeit, they'll be bumpy.
 But if you over mix, you will deflate the air in your egg whites and your macaron shells will spread like crazy when you try to pipe it.

-Step 7: Piping
+Step 8: Piping

 To pipe, start from the center while holding the piping bag vertically and squeeze while applying even pressure to all sides until the batter has nearly reached the size of the template, swing the tip around back towards the center and pull away, that's where you want your batter to end.
-Ideally, if your batter has been mixed properly and is at the correct consistency, any "nipples" or "tails" should sink back into itself.
-Also, remember to squeeze out the batter from the top of the bag without handling it excessively since you don't want the structure of the batter near the end to be compromised.
-Here's a post showing you the proper consistency of a macaron batter after piping.
+Ideally, if your batter has been prepared properly and is at the correct consistency, the "points" should sink back into itself.

 Remove the paper template from underneath the parchment paper.
-Rap the tray several times on the counter.
-This will allow any air bubbles to escape and prevents your macarons from cracking during the baking process.
-Rap it once or twice, rotate the pan and repeat.
+Rap the tray several times on the counter to allow any air bubbles to escape and prevents your macarons from cracking during the baking process.
 If the points do not smooth out after rapping, then the batter is too thick.
 Next time, try to fold the batter just a bit more before piping.
+Before the batter dries, pop any remaining bubbles with a toothpick.

 Step 10: Resting